 Copy That?
 ODI Data as Culture research and partnership season for 2019–2020.
-It encompasses an exhibition at the ODI and separate but interconnected installations, performances and events at our HQ and elsewhere.
+It encompasses online projects, an exhibition and separate but interconnected installations, performances and events at our HQ and elsewhere.

 We are open to discuss collaborations with other potential partners.
 You can get in touch here.